SepidehHosseinian/MLOPs-Papers/README.md

 •  Wait for your pull request to be reviewed and merged.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the Apache-2.0 license.